Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Banking & Finance, Capital Markets, Real Estate

 These sections rank firms and lawyers advising on contentious property issues for landlords, landowners and tenants.
-The section covers development disputes, including those regarding rights of way, boundary lines, rights to light and party walls, as well as contentious landlord and tenant work including rent reviews, lease terminations and dilapidations claims.
+The section covers development disputes, including those regarding rights of way, boundary lines, rights to light and party walls, as well as contentious landlord and tenant work such as rent reviews, lease terminations and dilapidations claims.
 We primarily consider work concerning commercial real estate assets, however development disputes affecting residential property can also be included.

-Disputes regarding planning law or construction contracts should not be submitted here, but to the appropriate Planning or Construction section.
+Disputes regarding planning law or construction should not be submitted here, but to the appropriate Planning or Construction section.

 Related sections: Construction, Environment, Litigation, Planning, Real Estate, Social Housing